-Yet they claim they are not a Multi-Level Marketing organization or have any sort of downline you earn from.
+What is interesting is this: they claim they are not an MLM or have any sort of down line that you earn from.

 The focus is on baby boomers and retirees who have money to “invest”.

-For instance, the sales video makes it seem much easier than what it will actually be.
+However the video makes it seem much easier than what it actually is.

 It gives a false impression that making money with this system is not going to be difficult.

 Millionaire Mentors Alliance, is a high-ticket online business opportunity focused around a person buying into the “opportunity” to make money online so that you, in turn, make money off of their joining the business.